Aerosvit Ukrainian Airlines: Domestic flights

-Since 2002, AeroSvit Airlines executed the social priority program of domestic, intra-Ukrainian air carriage, operating scheduled flights that connect Dnipro, Odesa, and Simferopol’ with the capital of Ukraine.
+Since 2002, AeroSvit Airlines executed the social priority program of domestic, intra-Ukrainian air carriage, operating scheduled flights that connect Dnipro, Odesa, and Simferopol with the capital of Ukraine.
 In 2003-2004, AeroSvit Airlines' domestic network expanded to Donetsk, Kharkiv, Lviv, and Ivano-Frankivsk.
 With the domestic flights program, flight safety, high regularity of flights, and a high level of service all became priority areas.
 Special standards of domestic flights were developed, such as making special menus available on all flights.
-In 2004 establishment of close cooperation with other Ukrainian airlines supplemented AeroSvit Airlines' own route network with such destinations as Uzhgorod, Chernivtsi, Luhansk, and Zaporizhzhia.
+In 2004 establishment of close cooperation with other Ukrainian airlines supplemented AeroSvit Airlines' own route network with such destinations as Uzhhorod, Chernivtsi, Luhansk, and Zaporizhzhia.

 AeroSvit and its Ukrainian Aviation Group partners flew to the Ukrainian cities of Donetsk, Odesa, Simferopol, Dnipro, Kharkiv, Ivano-Frankivsk, Uzhgorod, Chernivtsi, Luhansk, and Sevastopol.

 Non-scheduled (charter) flights

 Another area of focus for AeroSvit Airlines was non-scheduled or charter, air carriage.

-From 1994-2004, AeroSvit Airlines organized charter programs and performed single ad hoc flights for various customers.
+From 1994 to 2004, AeroSvit Airlines organized charter programs and performed single ad hoc flights for various customers.

 Aerosvit's charter activities began with summer-only flights to the Greek island of Crete.
 Since 1998, AeroSvit Airlines had increased its charter flights offerings.
 In 1998, the first flights to Antalya (Turkey) began.
 In early 1999, AeroSvit Airlines opened a new charter route to Hurghada (Egypt).
 Since 1999, new charter flights to Bulgaria, Turkey, Egypt, Greece, Tunis, and other countries had been added.

 AeroSvit Airlines increased its volume of charter air carriage considerably.
 In addition to flights to traditional summer resorts, AeroSvit Airlines flew to winter skiing resorts in Austria, France, Finland, Turkey, and Slovakia.

-After AeroSvit Airlines added Boeing 767-300ER's to its fleet, charter flights to the Maldives, Tenerife, the Dominican Republic, Indonesia and other locales were added.
+After AeroSvit Airlines added Boeing 767-300ERs to its fleet, charter flights to the Maldives, Tenerife, the Dominican Republic, Indonesia and other locales were added.